-Zone Analytics to GraphQL Analytics · Cloudflare Analytics API docs
+Zone Analytics to GraphQL Analytics

 Response

-{ "data": { "viewer": { "zones": [ { "httpRequests1mGroups": [ { "dimensions": { "datetimeMinute": "2019-09-08T20:00:00Z" }, "sum": { "browserMap": [ { "pageViews": 1, "uaBrowserFamily": "PingdomBot" } ], "bytes": 312740, "cachedBytes": 309930, "cachedRequests": 12, "clientSSLMap": [ { "clientSSLProtocol": "none", "requests": 2 }, { "clientSSLProtocol": "TLSv1.2", "requests": 13 } ], "contentTypeMap": [ { "bytes": 280590, "edgeResponseContentTypeName": "png", "requests": 3 }, { "bytes": 32150, "edgeResponseContentTypeName": "html", "requests": 12 } ], "countryMap": [ { "bytes": 10797, "clientCountryName": "CN", "requests": 6, "threats": 6 }, { "bytes": 98224, "clientCountryName": "IE", "requests": 1, "threats": 0 }, { "bytes": 185176, "clientCountryName": "US", "requests": 3, "threats": 0 }, { "bytes": 18543, "clientCountryName": "VN", "requests": 5, "threats": 0 } ], "encryptedBytes": 309276, "encryptedRequests": 13, "ipClassMap": [ { "ipType": "monitoringService", "requests": 4 }, { "ipType": "noRecord", "requests": 11 } ], "pageViews": 1, "requests": 15, "responseStatusMap": [ { "edgeResponseStatus": 200, "requests": 4 }, { "edgeResponseStatus": 403, "requests": 11 } ], "threatPathingMap": [ { "requests": 6, "threatPathingName": "user.ban.ctry" } ], "threats": 6 }, "uniq": { "uniques": 11 } }, { "dimensions": { "datetimeMinute": "2019-09-08T20:01:00Z" }, "sum": { "browserMap": [ { "pageViews": 1, "uaBrowserFamily": "PingdomBot" } ], "bytes": 283399, "cachedBytes": 280590, "cachedRequests": 1, "clientSSLMap": [ { "clientSSLProtocol": "TLSv1.2", "requests": 4 } ], "contentTypeMap": [ { "bytes": 280590, "edgeResponseContentTypeName": "png", "requests": 3 }, { "bytes": 2809, "edgeResponseContentTypeName": "html", "requests": 1 } ], "countryMap": [ { "bytes": 101033, "clientCountryName": "CA", "requests": 2, "threats": 0 }, { "bytes": 182366, "clientCountryName": "US", "requests": 2, "threats": 0 } ], "encryptedBytes": 283399, "encryptedRequests": 4, "ipClassMap": [ { "ipType": "monitoringService", "requests": 4 } ], "pageViews": 1, "requests": 4, "responseStatusMap": [ { "edgeResponseStatus": 200, "requests": 4 } ], "threatPathingMap": [], "threats": 0 }, "uniq": { "uniques": 4 } } ] } ] } }, "errors": null}
+{ "data": { "viewer": { "zones": [ { "httpRequests1mGroups": [ { "dimensions": { "datetimeMinute": "2019-09-08T20:00:00Z" }, "sum": { "browserMap": [ { "pageViews": 1, "uaBrowserFamily": "PingdomBot" } ], "bytes": 312740, "cachedBytes": 309930, "cachedRequests": 12, "clientSSLMap": [ { "clientSSLProtocol": "none", "requests": 2 }, { "clientSSLProtocol": "TLSv1.2", "requests": 13 } ], "contentTypeMap": [ { "bytes": 280590, "edgeResponseContentTypeName": "png", "requests": 3 }, { "bytes": 32150, "edgeResponseContentTypeName": "html", "requests": 12 } ], "countryMap": [ { "bytes": 10797, "clientCountryName": "CN", "requests": 6, "threats": 6 }, { "bytes": 98224, "clientCountryName": "IE", "requests": 1, "threats": 0 }, { "bytes": 185176, "clientCountryName": "US", "requests": 3, "threats": 0 }, { "bytes": 18543, "clientCountryName": "VN", "requests": 5, "threats": 0 } ], "encryptedBytes": 309276, "encryptedRequests": 13, "ipClassMap": [ { "ipType": "monitoringService", "requests": 4 }, { "ipType": "noRecord", "requests": 11 } ], "pageViews": 1, "requests": 15, "responseStatusMap": [ { "edgeResponseStatus": 200, "requests": 4 }, { "edgeResponseStatus": 403, "requests": 11 } ], "threatPathingMap": [ { "requests": 6, "threatPathingName": "user.ban.ctry" } ], "threats": 6 }, "uniq": { "uniques": 11 } }, { "dimensions": { "datetimeMinute": "2019-09-08T20:01:00Z" }, "sum": { "browserMap": [ { "pageViews": 1, "uaBrowserFamily": "PingdomBot" } ], "bytes": 283399, "cachedBytes": 280590, "cachedRequests": 1, "clientSSLMap": [ { "clientSSLProtocol": "TLSv1.2", "requests": 4 } ], "contentTypeMap": [ { "bytes": 280590, "edgeResponseContentTypeName": "png", "requests": 3 }, { "bytes": 2809, "edgeResponseContentTypeName": "html", "requests": 1 } ], "countryMap": [ { "bytes": 101033, "clientCountryName": "CA", "requests": 2, "threats": 0 }, { "bytes": 182366, "clientCountryName": "US", "requests": 2, "threats": 0 } ], "encryptedBytes": 283399, "encryptedRequests": 4, "ipClassMap": [ { "ipType": "monitoringService", "requests": 4 } ], "pageViews": 1, "requests": 4, "responseStatusMap": [ { "edgeResponseStatus": 200, "requests": 4 } ], "threatPathingMap": [], "threats": 0 }, "uniq": { "uniques": 4 } } ] } ] } }, "errors": null

-Notice that you can specify the request time period using a data set filter (see Filtering).
-The
+Notice that you can specify the request time period using a dataset filter (refer to Filtering

 continuous parameter is no longer needed because GraphQL Analytics is designed to provide data as soon as it is available.